This keto cornbread is made with almond flour and a small amount of cornmeal. It's fluffy and delicious, with just a hint of sweetness.

-I add just a bit of cornmeal to the mixture for that authentic flavor we all love.
+This keto cornbread is amazingly good.
+I add a small amount of cornmeal for that authentic flavor we all love.
+Is it exactly like the real thing?
+No, but it's very close.
 Even with the cornmeal, a serving has just 3 grams of net carbs.
+This delicious bread has officially joined my arsenal of "never feel deprived on the keto diet" recipes!

 Ingredients

-Variations
+Flavor Variations

-- Add ¼ cup of bacon bits and ¼ cup of finely chopped scallions.
+- Bacon: Add ¼ cup of bacon bits and ¼ cup of finely chopped scallions.
 Omit the sweetener.

-- Omit the sweetener.
+- Jalapenos: Omit the sweetener.
 Add ¼ cup of grated sharp cheddar and 2 tablespoons of chopped jalapenos (wear gloves when handling jalapenos).

 Bake until the bread is golden and set, and a toothpick inserted in the center comes out clean, 20-25 minutes.